 The following table describes the implementation recommendations for each scenario:

-Click here for more information about the masking Actors.
+Click here for more information about Masking Actors.

 Click here for more information about integrating the TDM portal with the Broadway editors, as well as implementation guides for MTable and Distribution parameters.